 Back in Business: 5 Things to Know About the Sam Livingston Fish Hatchery Renovations

-After being closed to the public since October 2017 due to upgrades to its water treatment systems, the Sam Livingston Fish Hatchery is o-FISH-ally back in business!
+After being closed to the public since October 2017 due to upgrades to its water treatment systems, the Sam Livingston Fish Hatchery is o-FISH-ally open to the public for tours again!

 Here are five things to know about the recent work at the Sam Livingston Fish Hatchery:

 The Sam Livingston Fish Hatchery was built over 40 years ago, in 1973.
 With issues related to aging infrastructure and equipment, it was time for some much needed upgrades and modernization.